 If it’s too loose, driving won’t be comfortable because when you move the steering wheel your hands will move and the glove will stay behind, creating an awkward feeling on the steering wheel.

-What you need is a fit where the glove feels like it’s your skin, and so comfortable that you even forget that you are wearing driving gloves.
+What you need is a fit where the glove feels like it’s your skin, and is so comfortable that you even forget that you are wearing driving gloves.

 Getting the right fit for you